staxgr/j2nbus/README.md

 Now when you build your java project, j2nbus will use annotation processing to automatically create the same class in C++ for you.

-Add some code to publish the data from java:
+You'll need some code to publish the data from java:

 ```java
 System.loadLibrary("<your cpp library>");